CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Golang get system language]: https://stackoverflow.com/a/64560642/9935654
 [How to delete self (executable file) in Windows?]: https://stackoverflow.com/a/49146931/9935654
 [get_video_info YouTube endpoint suddenly returning 404 not found]: https://stackoverflow.com/q/67615278/9935654
+[How to handle i18n in Go?]: https://stackoverflow.com/q/7585362/9935654
+[What does !default in a css property value mean?]: https://stackoverflow.com/a/60601751/9935654
+[Using uppercase, dashes or underscores when naming css selectors]: https://stackoverflow.com/q/2345264/9935654
+[How can I define a struct field in my interface as a type constraint (type T has no field or method)?]: https://stackoverflow.com/q/70358216/9935654
+[calling functions + setTimeout instead of setInterval]: https://gist.github.com/sagarsane/3688474

 {{< /table/bootstrap-table >}}